Space industry of Scotland: Trade in Space

 Trade in Space, based in Edinburgh, uses satellite data to create smart contracts via the blockchain in real time for commodities such as coffee.

 Carbomap

 Carbomap, based in Edinburgh, builds tools to analyze and develop insights from environmental data from remote sensing satellites and UAVs.
 They work with governments, NGOs, and research institutes to map out forests and monitor deforestation.

 EarthBlox

 EarthBlox, based in Edinburgh, produces a no-code SaaS interface to obtain and analyze data from remote sensing satellites for applications ranging from flood damage, crop production, and climate change.

-AstroSat

-AstroSat, based in Edinburgh, combines satellite data with ground source data to monitor and analyze problems ranging from fuel poverty in Britain, natural disaster response, and construction monitoring.

 Bird.i

 Bird.i, based in Glasgow, uses satellite data to provide businesses with monitoring of infrastructure projects such as mining, oil and gas, and construction.
 It was acquired in April 2020 by Zonda.

-Rocket Makers
+Rocket makers

 Skyrora

-Skyrora, based in Edinburgh, builds rockets suited for the launch of small satellites.
-The Skyrora XL rocket is intended to launch payloads of up to 315 kg into a sun-synchronous orbit between 500 and 1000 km or a polar orbit between 200 and 1000 km.
+Skyrora, based in Cumbernauld, builds rockets suited for the launch of small satellites.
+The Skyrora XL rocket is intended to launch payloads of up to 315 kg into a Sun-synchronous orbit between 500 and 1000 km or a polar orbit between 200 and 1000 km.
 Their first scheduled launch is in 2023.